Phase transition amplification of proton number fluctuations in nuclear collisions from a transport model approach: UrQMD simulations with a phase transition

 In particular, we study the time dependence of the net baryon, $B\equiv N_B-N_{\bar{B}}$, and net proton, ${\rm p}\equiv N_p - N_{\bar{p}}$, numbers inside a cubic volume of size $V=27$~fm$^3$ located in the geometrical center in the center of mass frame of Au+Au reaction.
 Note, that in the considered region of collision energies $E_{\rm lab}$ below 10~AGeV one has $N_{\bar{B}}\ll N_B$, thus the antibaryons and antiprotons play essentially no role.

+The size of the central volume is not unique and we have checked that moderate changes of the box size will only modify the extracted second order cumulants according to the fraction of the baryon number enclosed in the box $\alpha$, i.e. by the factor $1-\alpha$ (see Refs.~\cite{Vovchenko:2020tsr,Poberezhnyuk:2020ayn,Vovchenko:2020gne}) and therefore our conclusions remain independent on the box size.
+On the other hand a too large volume will suppress the fluctuations due to the conservation of the baryon number and a too small volume will simply give the Poissonian baseline result.
+As the range of the QMD interaction is determined as a few fm (given by the range parameter $L$ in the Gaussian wave package) it is reasonable to choose a box length which is as big or larger than the interaction range but as small as possible to avoid effects from conservation, thus a box length of 3~fm was selected.

 Figure~\ref{fig:Tn} presents the UrQMD results for the event averaged expansion trajectories of the central cubic volume in the $(n_B,T)$-plane for different beam energies.
 These trajectories are started at the maximal $n_B$ values achieved at given $E_{\rm lab}$.
 At this stage the momentum spectra of baryons inside the central volume $V$ are consistent with the thermal Maxwell-Boltzmann distribution.
-The temperature of the central volume can be extracted from particle and energy densities in the cell.
+The temperature of the central volume is extracted from particle and energy densities in the cell, matching to the CMF-EoS.
 The trajectories end at $n_B=n_0$.
 At this stage of the expansion one still has $N_B=n_0V \cong 4$ baryons inside the central volume.

 In case of the PT model, the effects of the softening of the EoS occur in the spinodal region.
 This results in a significant increase of the compression and large baryon densities.

 Also, the time evolution of the density is strongly affected by the EoS and the times at which the system, created at $E_{\rm lab}= 2A$ GeV, reaches $1.2$ and $3.2$ nuclear saturation densities is pointed out with the red and black symbols.
 During its evolution the created system with a PT evolves through mixed phase region which leads to a significantly longer expansion time and possibly to an increase of the fluctuations in coordinate space.
 The purpose of this work is to test to which extent these large fluctuations in the coordinate space may survive to the late stages of the collisions and whether they can be observed in a momentum space acceptance similar to experimental detection.